Champii/Nodulator/README.md

     └── index.coffee
 ```

-You can immediatly start to write resources in server/resources
+You can immediately start to write resources in server/resources !

 ___
 ### Config

 First of all, the config process is absolutly optional.
 If you don't give Nodulator a config, it will assume you want to use SqlMem DB system, with no persistance at all.
 Usefull for heavy tests periods.

 If you prefere to use a persistant system, here is the procedure :

 ```coffeescript
     Nodulator = require 'nodulator'

     Nodulator.Config
       dbType: 'Mongo'       # You can select 'SqlMem' to use inRAM Document (no persistant data, used    to test) or 'Mongo' or 'Mysql'
       dbAuth: